S2-group/software-design-vu/docs/assignment1.md

 target audience is teenagers and young adults, but as this game will not include anything incredibly explicit and violent like the *Fallout* game series, this game may be played at an age.

+Ever since Pong was released in 1958, the video game scene has been steadily growing.
+Over time, technologies improved and the popularity and general interest in games have boomed, especially in the early 2000's.
+Video games are an opportunity to escape the world, and train your brain in various different activities.
+Games include

 ## Features
 Author(s): Koen van den Burg